Generic selectors

 But what if the potential victim avoids the temptation and does not sin.
 Is an offense still a sin to the offender?
 Yes!
 Why?
 Because all offenses start by breaking God’s Law, so offenses are always a sin regardless of how others respond.
 Notice:

-Paul says “it is an evil thing” to even create an occasion for someone to stumble; that is, tempting others to sin is evil.
+Paul says “it is evil” to even create an occasion for someone to stumble; that is, tempting others to sin is evil.
 It is enough to break God’s Law to cause an offense, regardless of how a victim might react.
 Fundamentally, an offense is a sin whether or not it was intentional and whether or not anyone succumbs to the temptation to sin.
 Therefore:

 So why is an offense a temptation or enticement to sin?
 Because it can cause someone to become angry and bitter enough to be unwilling to forgive the offender (this will be discussed further in the section Victim’s Responsibility to God).